 Dmitry Sinkovsky possesses a rare combination of Russian virtuosity and Italian cantabilità.
-A conductor, violinist and countertenor, he weaves these three disciplines together with a profound musical awareness, boundless energy, and astonishing technique, resulting in electrifying performances that captivate audiences across the globe.
+A conductor, violinist and countertenor, he weaves these three disciplines together with a profound musical awareness, boundless energy and astonishing technique, resulting in electrifying performances that captivate audiences across the globe.

-Dmitry’s international conducting career was launched in the 2012-13 season as a featured guest on Joyce DiDonato’s acclaimed Drama Queens tour.
-Today, he remains in high demand, performing extensively across Europe, Russia, Asia, Australia and North America.
+Dmitry’s international conducting career was launched in 2012 as a featured guest on Joyce DiDonato’s acclaimed “Drama Queens” tour.
 In 2018, he served as resident conductor of the Seattle Symphony Orchestra, where he has been a regular guest since the 2015-16 season.
 Additional appearances in the US include his debut with the Detroit Symphony Orchestra, which resulted in an immediate re-engagement as conductor and violinist.
 In Europe, he has led the Spanish National Orchestra, Sinfonietta Riga, MusicAeterna, Kremerata Baltica, Orchestra Casa da Música Porto and the Tallinn Chamber Orchestra, among others.

 Dmitry is a professor at the Moscow State Conservatory and artistic director of the Orlando Furioso Festival in Dubrovnik.
 He plays a violin by Francesco Ruggeri (1675) loaned by the Jumpstart Jr. Foundation.